Shooksie/react-native-example-CashCycle/README.md

 CS449Project

 CashCycle is a savings app that aims to allow people to put money they want to invest or save.
-Targted audience is pthat wanna be able eople who want to invest
+Targted audience is people that would like to invest small portions of their money.

 <h1 align="center">
  Screenshots